kingcreek/42-Malloc_tester/README.md

 `/path/to/your/program` refers to your local project.

-`/program_name` refers to the project path within the machine in Docker.
+`/program_name` refers to the destination path of the project within the Docker machine.

 # USAGE
 -Make sure that your program and its libraries, if you use any (ft_printf, libft...) have been compiled with the `-g` flag